denoptim-project/AutoCompChem/README.md

 ```
 for those requiring a value.
 Quotation marks should be used as usual, when the value may contain spaces or other characters that the command line would interprete in unintended ways.
 E.g., `--<keyword> "<value1> <value2> <value3>"`.

+The actual execution of a task by AutoCompChem is called a *job*.
+AutoCompChem can perform single jobs or multiple jobs in a single call, i.e., workflows, where AutoCompChem performs a series of possibly nested tasks in sequence or in parallel.
+The settings of any job can be defined in three ways: as command line arguments, or in a [parameters' file](#parameters-file), or in a [JOSN job details file](#job-details-file).
+The choice between these three ways to control AutoCompChem depends on the complexity of the job: for getting help or running simple jobs, the command line interface is the most effective, but becomes impractical if many complex arguments have to be used.
+In the latter case, the [parameters' file](#parameters-file) becomes more suitable than the command line interface, but if the complexity increases by nesting multiple jobs into a workflow, then a [JOSN job details file](#job-details-file) allows to exploit the functionality of any good text editor to easily navigate the details of each part of the workflow.

+### Single Job
 #### Parameters File
 Any list of command line arguments needed to perform a task can also be written into a text file, which is internally referred as a *parameters' file*.
 The following syntax appies:
 ```